hooker01/FlipperZero-Payloads/Backup_Files_To_Discord/README.md

 - Intended for educational and prank purposes only.

 ## Disclaimer
 Use responsibly and with permission.
-Unauthorized use may violate laws.

 ---